Microsoft Employee Benefits

 Microsoft provides employees with an excellent benefits package which creates a lot of financial planning opportunities.
 The biggest opportunities come in Microsoft’s 401K plan, employee stock purchase plan, deferred compensation program, restricted stock unit grants, health insurance, and charitable donation matching.

 Microsoft matches 50% of employee 401K contributions up to the basic IRS deferral limit.
-Thus if you contribute the 2022 maximum of $20,500 into your 401K, Microsoft will kick in an additional $10,250 on your behalf.
-That match can have a serious boost on your savings and I think provides the best return on your investment of any benefit program at the company.
+If you contribute the 2023 maximum of $22,500 into your 401K, Microsoft will kick in an additional $11,250 on your behalf.
+That match provides a serious boost to your savings and is why maximizing your match is usually my first recomendation for most employees.

 Microsoft’s 401K plan allows you to make after tax contributions to your 401K and then roll them into a Roth, which makes the mega backdoor Roth strategy possible.
-This a great planning tool for high earners to get more money into tax advantaged accounts.
-Microsoft employees can contribute up to $30,250 into a Roth 401K account in 2022 by utilizing the Microsoft Mega Backdoor Roth!
+This a great planning tool for high earners to get more money into a tax advantaged account.
+Microsoft employees can contribute up to $32,250 into a Roth 401K account in 2023 by utilizing the Microsoft Mega Backdoor Roth!

 Implementing the Microsoft Mega Backdoor Roth

 Step 3- Make after-tax contributions up to the federal limit.
-The federal limit for total contributions to a 401K for 2022 is $61K.
-Thus once you’ve contributed the $20,500 max and Microsoft matched $10,250, you have another $30,250 you can contribute to reach the overall 401K limit.
+The federal limit for total contributions to a 401K for 2023 is $66K.
+Thus once you’ve contributed the $22,500 max and receive Microsoft’s match of $11,250, you have another $32,250 you can contribute to reach the overall 401K limit.
 This contribution will be made on an after-tax basis (meaning you receive no deduction from your taxable income for this contribution).

 Step 4– Convert your after-tax contributions to a Roth by utilizing the Roth in plan conversion option in Microsoft’s 401K plan (Convert After-tax to Roth).
 Then you’ve completed the mega backdoor Roth conversion!